fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/notes/notes.md

 Note: This is a living document and will be updated throughout the semester to reflect what we discuss in class.

 <details>
-<summary>Session 1: Introduction to the course & big data visual analytics</summary>
+<summary>Week 1: Introduction to the course & big data visual analytics</summary>

-### Session 1: Introduction to the course & big data visual analytics
+### Week 1: Introduction to the course & big data visual analytics

 ### Class 1 notes